RWS/studio-api-docs/apiconcepts/projectautomation/adding_files_and_folders.md

 ```
 ***

 Though the scan task makes the determination of whether a file is translatable or not, users can manually change the file usage.
-Example: A PDF file is added to a project. <Var:ProductName> offers a file type definition for PDF, so it is by default marked as translatable.
+Example: A PDF file is added to a project.
+Var:ProductName offers a file type definition for PDF, so it is by default marked as translatable.
 However, if the project manager does not want this file to be translated, but provides it as pure reference, he/she can change the file type usage to [Reference](../../api/projectautomation/Sdl.ProjectAutomation.Core.FileRole.yml).
 Another example: A BMP file is automatically assumed to be a reference file, as there is no file type definition for processing it.
-However, if the project manager wants the translator to handle the content in the BMP file (e.g. strings shown in a screenshot), he/she can change its file type usage to [Localizable](../../api/projectautomation/Sdl.ProjectAutomation.Core.FileRole.yml), so that the translator knows that it has to be handled somehow outside of <Var:ProductName>, e.g. in Adobe PhotoShop.
+However, if the project manager wants the translator to handle the content in the BMP file (e.g. strings shown in a screenshot), he/she can change its file type usage to [Localizable](../../api/projectautomation/Sdl.ProjectAutomation.Core.FileRole.yml), so that the translator knows that it has to be handled somehow outside of Var:ProductName, e.g. in Adobe PhotoShop.
 Alternatively to adding single files, you can also add the content of an entire folder by applying the [AddFolderWithFiles](../../api/projectautomation/Sdl.ProjectAutomation.Core.IProject.yml#Sdl_ProjectAutomation_Core_IProject_AddFolderWithFiles_System_String_System_Boolean_) method to the project.
 This method takes the folder to add as parameter.
 Moreover, through a boolean parameter you can determine whether recursion should be used to add the files from any sub-folders, e.g.:

 # [C#](#tab/tabid-4)